CyrilAUCLAIR-fr/pymodaq_plugins_kern/README.rst

 Installation instructions
 =========================

-* PyMoDAQ’s version.
+* PyMoDAQ’s version : 5
-* Operating system’s version.
+* Operating system’s version : Windows 10 Professional
-* What manufacturer’s drivers should be installed to make this plugin run?
+* No manufacturer’s driver need to be installed to make this plugin run.